sd4483/Obsidian/Software Testing/Introduction to Software Testing.md

 While designing a test suite, keep in mind the ==**Coverage vs Complexity trade-off**==.

+**Coverage**

-**Coverage**: Extent to which a test suite covers the qualitativelty different behaviours of the system under test (SUT).
+Extent to which a test suite covers the qualitativelty different behaviours of the system under test (SUT).

-	- We want to cover as many different behavious of the system as possible.
+We want to cover as many different behavious of the system as possible.

-	- Coverage could also depend on our own definition of what we want to cover in the test suite.
+Coverage could also depend on our own definition of what we want to cover in the test suite.

-	- The idea is to have a high coverage -> high ability to detect faults in the system
+The idea is to have a high coverage -> high ability to detect faults in the system

+**Coverage Criteria**

+As mentioned above, coverage is about how good the test suite can check different behaviours of the system.

+Coverage criteria are heuristics (*strategies derived from previous experiences with similar probems* - wikipedia) that can help us ==qualitatively measure the coverage of the test suite==.

+**Complexity**

-**Complexity**: Measure of the costs of constructing, executing, and maintaining a test  suite.
+Measure of the costs of constructing, executing, and maintaining a test  suite.

-	- Which costs are most relavent is highly context dependent.
+Which costs are most relavent is highly context dependent.

 Typically, it's a good idea to have high coverage and low complexity.
 Fix the coverage and minimise the complexity.